 4. Cost-Effectiveness

-Refined sugar is also relatively inexpensive compared to other sweetening agents.
-Therefore, this cost-effectiveness makes it an attractive ingredient for food manufacturers looking to keep production costs low while delivering a sweet taste.
+Not only is refined sugar linked to various health issues, but it’s also relatively inexpensive compared to other sweeteners.
+This cost-effectiveness makes it a popular choice for food manufacturers who want to keep production costs low while still delivering a sweet flavor.

 The affordability of sugar helps companies maximize their profit margins without compromising on flavor.